sandersaares/DocumentAuthoring/docs/Setup.md

 [Download the appropriate yEd installer](https://www.yworks.com/downloads#yEd) and follow the installer's instructions.

 Depending on your operating system, there are multiple different yEd installers available.
-Select the one that says "Includes a suitable Java 10 JRE" when multiple options are available.
+Select the one from the "yEd Graph Editor" chapter that says "Includes a suitable Java 11 JRE" when multiple options are available.

 The default styling of yEd diagrams is "unique".
 We will adjust that by importing some custom themed elements.
 [Download and extract yEdPalettes.zip](yEdPalettes.zip) in a temporary location.